Early December, 2017

-This story is from almost ten years ago.
+This story is from almost fifteen years ago.
 Hans was twenty years old, and he had just recently moved to Texas to seek his fortune.
-Hannah was in the Milwaukee High School of the Arts.
+Our girl was in the Milwaukee High School of the Arts.
 Stefan was an eighth grader at the Waldorf School.
 At this point, many things were still in the future and unknown.
 Hans had not yet gone to war.
-Hannah had not yet attempted suicide.
+A girl we love had not yet attempted suicide.
 Stefan was dreaming of becoming a chef, rather than the welder that he is now.
 The people in this story may or may not even exist any more.
 If they do, they have changed.
 I have changed.

 There was a feeling of innocence then.
 Perhaps, it is worth remembering…